Monster brothers kept teenage cousin locked as their sex slave for 10 months

-Survivor’s cousins had locked her in a room and raped her repeatedly for nearly a year; she was rescued yesterday after she threw a letter pleading for help from the window
+Survivor’s cousins had locked her in a room and raped her repeatedly for nearly a year in Mumbai; she was rescued yesterday after she threw a letter pleading for help from the window

 The Kashimira Police arrested two men who allegedly raped their cousin sister repeatedly, for close to a year.
 The duo had kept the 17-year-old victim locked in their second-floor apartment at Mira Road since February.